Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/databricks/index.md

 You are now on the Linux-based machine, and the communication is verified.
 You may notice the option `-R 8080:127.0.0.1:5000`.
 This option starts
 [port forwarding](https://www.ssh.com/academy/ssh/tunneling-example) from the machine to Databricks.
-Specifically, it forwards all packets from port 8080 to port 5000 on your Databricks.
+Specifically, it forwards all packets from port 8080 to port 5000 on your Databricks notebook.

 Running `curl localhost:8080` should get your application's output while running on your Databricks notebook!